AdoroMD/DSA-SQL-Capstone-project-/README.md

  - Introduce value added services and incentives to encourage the customers to make more purchases

  - Conduct a customer feedback survey to get customers views on their satisfaction with KMS products and services, And possible areas of improvement to better meet customers needs.

+### Q5.
+KMS incurred the most shipping cost using which shipping method?

+ - The KMS incurred the most shipping cost using the Delivery Truck which cost 51,971.9.

+### For SQL Queries used